timjedrek/portfolio-project/README.md

 Version 1:
 * Archived N/A date<br>
 * Used WordPress.
 Client unsatified with layout from Wordpress theme/template.
 Requested a specific type of website with left sidebar and layout with date columns.
-Decided to code website, not use CMS, and use git to log changes.
-Unfortuantly, did not save WordPress files and database and content was deleted.
+Decided to code website, not use CMS, and use git to log changes.  unfortunately, did not save WordPress files and database/content were deleted.

 Version 2:
 * Archived February 5, 2022<br>